iPhone 5S review

 If you're coming from a large-screen Android phone, the iPhone 5S does look a little small, but for all practical purposes it's still a great size.
 It fits easily in one hand, letting you use it with just your thumb, while you can put it comfortably in any pocket.

-For this year's models, the white model is the same as last year's, but there are also two new colours.
-Space Grey replaces the 'black' model of last year and is subtly different, with the case a purer grey than last year's blue-grey model.
-It's the Gold edition that's really different.
+The white model is the same as the iPhone 5, but the iPhone 5S is also available in space grey, which replaces the 'black' model of last year and has a purer grey case than the iPhone 5's blue-grey model.
+It's the gold edition that's really different, though.
 Pictures don't do it justice, as it tends to look quite garish, but in the flesh the champagne gold finish is altogether more subtle and classier.

 Gold model aside, the biggest issue of the iPhone 5S's looks is that to the untrained eye it doesn't look as though you've bought a new phone, although Apple has at least eased the burden by taking the iPhone 5 off sale, replacing it with the plastic iPhone 5C instead.

 There is one big clue that the phone you've got is the iPhone 5S: the metal-rimmed home button, which no longer has the familiar-looking square icon in it.
 As you're no doubt aware, this is the brand-new fingerprint reader, Touch ID.
 With Touch ID, rather than having to tap in a PIN to unlock your phone, you can simply hold your finger over the sensor.
 If that sounds like a gimmick, it's not: it's actually a brilliant time saver and something that helps enforce security.